phpList/core/Documentation/DomainModel/Entities.md

 ### SubscribePage
 Table name: `phplist_subscribepage`

-*subscribePages** allow setting up a selection of lists, attributes and language, and some other settings to control the content for the page that can be used to subscribe to the system.
+*subscribePages** allow setting up a selection of subscriber lists, attributes and language, and some other settings to control the content for the page that can be used to subscribe to the system.
 As a result, you can e.g., have different pages per language, which allows you to translate all the content for each language.

 ### SubscribePageData
 Table name: `phplist_subscribepage_data`